1.B.8 The Mitochondrial and Plastid Porin (MPP) Family

 VDAC-protein interactions for each mammalian isoform (VDAC1, 2 and 3) showed that VDAC1 is mainly involved in the maintenance of cellular homeostasis and in pro-apoptotic processes, whereas VDAC2 displays an anti-apoptotic role, while VDAC3 may contribute to mitochondrial protein quality control and act as a marker of oxidative status (Caterino et al. 2017).
 In pathological conditions, namely neurodegenerative and cardiovascular diseases, both VDAC1 and VDAC2 establish abnormal interactions aimed to counteract the mitochondrial dysfunction which contributes to end-organ damage.

-Persistent opening of PTP creates a bioenergetic crisis with collapse of the membrane potential, ATP depletion, Ca2+ deregulation, and release of proteins such as cytochrome c into the cytoplasm.
+Persistent opening of permeability transition pore,PTP, creates a bioenergetic crisis with collapse of the membrane potential, ATP depletion, Ca2+ deregulation, and release of proteins such as cytochrome c into the cytoplasm.
 These events promote cell death.
-The PTP traverses the inner and outer membranes and involves the ATP/ADP exchanger in the inner membrane and VDAC in the other membrane (Cesura et al., 2003).
-Another postulate suggests that a calcium-triggered conformational change of the mitochondrial phosphate carrier (PiC), facilitated by cyclophilin-D (CyP-D), induces pore opening.
+The PTP traverses the inner and outer membranes and involves the ATP/ADP exchanger (ANT) in the inner membrane and VDAC in the other membrane (Cesura et al., 2003).
+A calcium-triggered conformational change of the mitochondrial phosphate carrier (PiC), facilitated by cyclophilin-D (CyP-D), may induce pore opening.
 This is enhanced by an association of the PiC with the 'c' conformation of the ANT.
 Agents that modulate pore opening may act on either or both the PiC and the ANT (Leung and Halestrap, 2008).
+Chitosan quaternary ammonium salts induce mitochondrial PTP opening (Xia et al. 2020).

 The selective anti-tumour agent erastin causes the appearance of oxidative species and subsequent death through an oxidative, non-apoptotic mechanism.
 RNA-interference-mediated knockdown of VDAC2 or VDAC3 caused resistance to erastin.
 Using purified mitochondria expressing a single VDAC isoform, erastin alters the permeability of the outer mitochondrial membrane by binding directly to VDAC2.
 Thus, ligands to VDAC proteins can induce non-apoptotic cell death selectively in some tumour cells harbouring activating mutations in the RAS-RAF-MEK pathway (Yagoda et al., 2007).